Great power: Cold War

 The Cold War was a period of geopolitical tension between the United States and the Soviet Union and their respective allies, the Western Bloc and the Eastern Bloc, which began following World War II.
 The term "cold" is used because there was no large-scale fighting directly between the two superpowers, but they each supported major regional conflicts known as proxy wars.
 The conflict was based around the ideological and geopolitical struggle for global influence by these two superpowers, following their temporary alliance and victory against Nazi Germany in 1945.

 During the Cold War, Japan, France, the United Kingdom and West Germany rebuilt their economies.
 France and the United Kingdom maintained technologically advanced armed forces with power projection capabilities and maintain large defense budgets to this day.
-Yet, as the Cold War continued, authorities began to question if France and the United Kingdom could retain their long-held statuses as great powers.
+Yet, as the Cold War continued, authorities began to question if France and the United Kingdom could retain their long-held status as great powers.
 China, with the world's largest population, has slowly risen to great power status, with large growth in economic and military power in the post-war period.
 After 1949, the Republic of China began to lose its recognition as the sole legitimate government of China by the other great powers, in favour of the People's Republic of China.
 Subsequently, in 1971, it lost its permanent seat at the UN Security Council to the People's Republic of China.